ton-blockchain/docs/docs/howto/README.md

 * **Smart Contract Guidelines**

-  Guidelines and best practices related to implementation of TON Blockchain smart contracts.
+  Guidelines and best practices related to implementation of TON Blockchain smart contracts.*

+**Payment Processing**

+  Overview and specific details which explain how to process (send and accept) digital assets on TON network.
+Useful for exchanges, exchangers, etc.